 Completing a sidequest in the Circle Tower called "Summoning Sciences" will result in the escape of a Fade spirit that will then begin slaughtering innocent people on the road between the Tower and Redcliffe.

 Nice Job Fixing It, Villain: Eamon flat out states that had the demon Connor accidentally summoned not intervened, Loghain's attempt to poison him probably would have been successful.

 Nintendo Hard: Higher difficulties will strongly punish players who don't properly use tactics.
 The game also gives a very minimal introduction to the combat, causing a Difficulty Spike when players get into battles designed to be won with strategy.

 Given the focus the game has on tactics, there are a few design decisions that are a bit odd, almost to the point of being Fake Difficulty.
 The game makes some fights significantly harder by porting the entire party directly in front of the bad guys for a mandatory conversation before the fight starts; in extreme cases, this means the party walks directly into an ambush/crossfire/killzone.

-Even worse is the unregular deactivation of abilities which of course have a cooldown, and are sometimes needed to use other skills.
-Other times you just loose the abilities themselves which is bad enough.
+Even worse is the irregular deactivation of abilities which of course have a cooldown, and are sometimes needed to use other skills.
+Other times you just lose the abilities themselves, which is bad enough.

 The Golems of Amgarrak is designed to be much, much harder than any other entry in the saga, starting with being the only module that doesn't provide the Warden with at least one Mage as backup and ending with a Flunky Boss who spawns other bosses as its flunkies.